derekstathis/cs1660final/README.md

 # cs1660final
 Final project for cs1660 spring 2021

+Before running:
+1. Make sure x11 server is installed
+2. In docker-compose.yml, change environment display variable to DISPLAY=your.ipaddress:0.0

 How to run:
 1. Make sure docker is installed on your machine
 2. Download this repository